 We are also investigating tildacerfont for the treatment of classic CAH in children.
 We believe there is a significant medical need to provide androgen-lowering and glucocorticoid-sparing therapies to pediatric classic CAH patients to reduce the risk of premature puberty and the adverse effects of glucocorticoids, including growth inhibition and short-stature as adults.
-We have initiated a Phase 2 open-label clinical trial, which will utilize a sequential three cohort design, to evaluate the safety and pharmacokinetics of tildacerfont in children six to 17 years of age with classic CAH.
-We anticipate topline safety results from cohort 1 of the Phase 2 open-label clinical trial in the first half of 2023.
-We have also submitted a pediatric investigational plan, or PIP, to the Pediatric Committee, or PDCO, of the European Medicines Agency, or EMA, regarding a registrational program in children with classic CAH.
+We have initiated CAHptain, a Phase 2 open-label clinical trial, which will utilize a sequential three cohort design, to evaluate the safety, efficacy, and pharmacokinetics of tildacerfont in children two to 17 years of age with classic CAH.
+We anticipate topline data from adolescents (cohorts 1 and 2) of the Phase 2 open-label clinical trial in the second half of 2023.
+We have also submitted a pediatric investigational plan ("PIP") to the Pediatric Committee ("PDCO") of the European Medicines Agency ("EMA") regarding a registrational program in children with classic CAH.
 PDCO issued an opinion on its agreement with the proposed PIP of tildacerfont for the treatment of CAH which endorsed the clinical program to evaluate the safety, tolerability and efficacy of tildacerfont for the treatment of CAH in patients from one year of age to less than 18 years of age.
 PDCO also granted a waiver for the treatment of CAH in patients less than one year of age.

-Beyond classic CAH, we believe tildacerfont has potential utility in polycystic ovary syndrome, or PCOS, and in a range of diseases where the underlying biology supports a need to reduce excess secretion of or hyperresponsiveness to adrenocorticotropic hormone, or ACTH.
+Beyond classic CAH, we believe tildacerfont has potential utility in polycystic ovary syndrome ("PCOS"), and in a range of diseases where the underlying biology supports a need to reduce excess secretion of or hyperresponsiveness to adrenocorticotropic hormone ("ACTH").
 PCOS is a hormonal disorder common among females of reproductive age affecting nearly five million females in the United States and approximately 115 million females worldwide.
 PCOS is characterized by elevated levels of androgens, cysts in the ovaries, and irregular periods.
 We have identified a subpopulation of patients where elevated levels of adrenal androgens are the cause of disease.
 We believe that tildacerfont may present a novel mechanism to reduce ACTH and provide a therapeutic option for females with PCOS.
-By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated a Phase 2 proof-of-concept clinical trial.
-The Phase 2 proof-of-concept tilnical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200 mg QD compared to placebo over 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate, or DHEAS, levels at baseline.
-We anticipate topline results from the Phase 2 proof-of-concept clinical trial in the first half of 2023.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated P.O.W.E.R., a Phase 2 proof-of-concept, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200 mg QD compared to placebo at 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate ("DHEAS") levels at baseline.
+Enrollment for P.O.W.E.R. is closed and we anticipate topline results in the third quarter of 2023.